Seneca-ICTOER/OSL745/docs/Labs/lab4.md

 sudo ss -atunp
 ```

-- What protocol and port is the sshd process using?
+- What protocol and port is the ssh process using?
 What is the state of the port?

 6. Reissue the `ss` command without the **-n** option.
 What is the difference?